 Meet Our Pastor

 Pastor Danny Woody was born and raised in Louisa County.
 He grew up playing football, wrestling and loved film.
 He graduated from Piedmont Community College with an Associates degree in Business Administration.
 He is actively pursuing a Bachelor’s in Business Management with plans on further education in Theology.
 Danny began attending Grace Free Will Baptist Church when he gave his life to the Lord in the Fall of 2008.
-Danny teaches the Teen Sunday School class and previously served as Grace's Youth Minister and Associate Pastor before his current role.
+Danny previously served as Grace's Youth Minister and Associate Pastor before his current role.
 He resides in Mineral with his wife Chrystal and their children, Ryleigh, Wyatt, & Davis.
 Chrystal holds an Associate Degree in Psychology with a focus on Christian Counseling.
 She is actively pursuing a Bachelors degree for Marriage Counseling, coordinates Grace’s Children’s Church, Vacation Bible School, sings on the worship team, and is the church Clerk.
 They have loved the opportunity to serve in ministry together and will continue however the Lord leads.

 In addition to Pastor Danny & Chrystal we have several members of Grace that serve in varying offices.